cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 ## Introduction

 In Java, an **exception** is an event that occurs during the execution of a program that encounters an error or some kind of exceptional situation.
-Often times, students get the impression that, when an exception occurs, the only outcome is that the program will crash and produce an obscure error message.
+Oftentimes, students get the impression that, when an exception occurs, the only outcome is that the program will crash and produce an obscure error message.
 For this reason, students often try to avoid exceptions at all costs.
 In this tutorial, you will see that it is almost always better to let exceptions